Ottoman dynasty

 The Ottoman dynasty (Osmanlı Hanedanı) consisted of the members of the imperial House of Osman (خاندان آل عثمان), also known as the Ottomans (Osmanlılar).
 According to Ottoman tradition, the family originated from the Kayı tribe (Note: A claim which has come under criticism from many historians, who argue either that the Kayı genealogy was fabricated in the fifteenth century, or that there is otherwise insufficient evidence to believe in it.) branch of the Oghuz Turks, under the leadership of Osman I in northwestern Anatolia in the district of Bilecik, Söğüt.
 The Ottoman dynasty, named after Osman I, ruled the Ottoman Empire from c.
 1299 to 1922.

-During much of the Empire's history, the sultan was the absolute regent, head of state, and head of government, though much of the power often shifted to other officials such as the Grand Vizier.
-During the First (1876–78) and Second Constitutional Eras (1908–20) of the late Empire, a shift to a constitutional monarchy was enacted, with the Grand Vizier taking on a prime ministerial role as head of government and heading an elected General Assembly.
+During much of the Empire's history, the sultan was the absolute monarch, head of state, and head of government, though much of the power often shifted to other officials such as the Grand Vizier.
+During the First (1876–1878) and Second Constitutional Eras (1908–1920) of the late Empire, a shift to a constitutional monarchy was enacted, with the Grand Vizier taking on a prime ministerial role as head of government and heading an elected General Assembly.

 The imperial family was deposed from power and the sultanate was abolished on 1 November 1922 immediately after the Turkish War of Independence.
 The Republic of Turkey was declared the following year.
 The living members of the dynasty were initially sent into exile as personae non-gratae, though some have been allowed to return and live as private citizens in Turkey.
 In its current form, the family is known as the Osmanoğlu family.

+Name in English

+From the 16th century until well into the 18th century, the name of Osman I was written in English as "Ottoman", "Otoman" or "Othoman" The adjective "Ottoman" comes from this name.

 History

-The Ottoman dynasty operated under several basic premises: that the Sultan governed the empire's entire territory, that every male member of the dynastic family was hypothetically eligible to become Sultan, and that only one person at a time could be the Sultan.
+The Ottoman dynasty operated under several basic premises: that the sultan governed the empire's entire territory, that every male member of the dynastic family was hypothetically eligible to become sultan, and that only one person at a time could be the sultan.
 Such rules were fairly standard for monarchic empires of the time.
-The certain processes through which men rose to the Sultanate, however, were very specific to the Ottoman Empire.
-To go into greater detail about these processes, the history of succession between Sultans can be divided into two eras: the period between the reign of Orhan (1323–1362), the first person to inherit the Ottoman sultanate, and the reign of Ahmed I (1603–1617); and the period following Ahmed I's reign.
+The certain processes through which men rose to the sultanate, however, were very specific to the Ottoman Empire.
+To go into greater detail about these processes, the history of succession between sultans can be divided into two eras: the period between the reign of Orhan (1323–1362), the first person to inherit the Ottoman sultanate, and the reign of Ahmed I (1603–1617); and the period following Ahmed I's reign.